posva/task-logger.sh/README.md

 "\033[3D"`.
 If you implement some cool working loop, please do a pull request so everyone can enjoy it :smile:.

-Don't forget to call `finish` at the end!
+Don't forget to call `finish` at the end (not mandatory, but summaries are cool)!

+##TODO

+* Use `perl` instead of bc ?
+* improve `cygwin` compatibility.
+It does work at the moment except for the bc and missing unicode characters.
+Ctrl+C is printing as it should